OpenFlutter/fluwx/example/README.md

-# wechat_plugin_example
+# fluwx_example

-Demonstrates how to use the wechat_plugin plugin.
+Demonstrates how to use the fluwx plugin.

 ## Getting Started